openid/Contract-Exchange-Extension/cx-doc/source/cx_signatory.rst

     The CX is dependent on the AX extension to deliver the CX message.

-3. This endpoint also support the OpenID CX extension (1.0).
+3. This endpoint also support the OpenID CX extension(1.0) and is a CX Signatory.

     So a Relying Party can exchange the CX Contract messages through the OP endpoint.